WTF Are Abliterated Models? Uncensored LLMs Explained

 Key Takeaways

-1. Abliteration removes the “refusal direction” from an LLM’s activation space, leaving capabilities intact while eliminating safety behaviors.
+Abliteration removes the “refusal direction” from an LLM’s activation space using representation engineering and linear algebra, leaving capabilities intact while eliminating safety behaviors.

-5. The trend is accelerating.
-As local AI gets more capable, expect more automation powered by unrestricted models.
+The trend is accelerating.
+As local AI hardware gets cheaper and models get more capable, expect more autonomous agents powered by unrestricted models.

 Further Reading